-When their baby is kidnapped with Classic surveillance-themed thrillers such as Lost Highway and no immediate leads, Junyang (Wu Chien-Ho) and Peiying (Anicca Sliver get an update as director Panna) are understandably Yeo Siew Hua uses modern distraught.
-Things become technology to create an unrivalled even more intense when DVDs atmosphere of paranoia and start to land on their doorstep. unease.
-In an era where social with footage of them shot from a media and personal branding handheld camera.
-They start to has replaced community and suspect their neighbour of stalking bonds with our actual neighbours, Stranger Eyes calls the culture of them and being the kidnapper of their child, then to uncover secrets the camera into question. - about the neighbour and each
+When their baby is kidnapped with no immediate leads, Junyang (Wu Chien-Ho) and Peiying (Anicca Panna) are understandably distraught.
+Things become even more intense when DVDs start to land on their doorstep. with footage of them shot from a handheld camera.
+They start to suspect their neighbour of stalking them and being the kidnapper of their child, then to uncover secrets - about the neighbour and each other - that lead to unforeseen consequences.
+But will these revelations lead them any closer to the whereabouts of their child?